Congratulations on having built a successful business. But how will you fully release the value of that business for the benefit of your family?

 Succession planning sounds like the sort of thing you do when you are approaching 60 but in reality you should be thinking about this much earlier.
 It is as much about risk management as it is about ultimate retirement!

 Succession planning is really about making yourself dispensable in your business or at the very least, reducing the reliance on you.
-If the future of your business is totally dependent on you, then its value may well be lost or substantially diminished if you were to suffer a long-term illness, become disabled or die.
+If the future of your business is totally dependent on you, then its value may well be lost or substantially diminished if something unfortunate were to happen to you and your well-being.
 Effective succession planning must therefore include considering the unexpected as well as planned events.

 Protect and release